learn-co-curriculum/angular-forms-readme/README.md

 We're already two-way binding our input values to our controller via `ng-model`, but Angular allows us to take our form integration much, much further.

 When we assign a `name` to our form and input elements, Angular begins its magic and gives us access to a lot of useful tools.
+Why do we validate?
+So we don't get incorrect data!
+Whilst we would still validate the data on the server, we can save the user time (and server resources) by validating on the client first.
+Imagine if we could signup to Facebook with just numbers in our name - it wouldn't make any sense.

 Let's take this exampe form: